linkedin/rest.li/guide_restli_client.md

     -   name
     -   parameter names, types, and optionality
     -   response metadata type (if applicable)
+-   description of each BATCH_FINDER, including
+    -   name
+    -   parameter names, types, and optionality
+    -   batch parameter name
+    -   response metadata type (if applicable)
 -   description of each ACTION, including
     -   name
     -   parameter names, types, and optionality